Cardinals vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has 51 hits with eight doubles, four triples, nine home runs, 11 walks and 25 RBI.
-He's also stolen 15 bases.
+- Bobby Witt Jr. has put up 52 hits with eight doubles, four triples, 10 home runs and 11 walks.
+He has driven in 26 runs with 16 stolen bases.

 Witt Jr. Recent Games